Research & Analysis Wing: In popular culture

+R&AW has been depicted widely in Bollywood and regional movies, television and web series and novels.

 Films in the 1960s and 1970s, such as Aankhen (1968), starring Dharmendra and Mala Sinha, Prem Pujari starring Dev Anand in 1970, and Hindustan Ki Kasam (1973) starring Raaj Kumar and Priya Rajvansh referenced "agents" and "espionage".
 However, since the late 1990s and early 2000, Bollywood and other regional films have openly mentioned R&AW and its allied units, with the intelligence agencies at the center of the plot.
-In The Hero (2003) film Sunny Deol played a RAW spy, who eliminates Pakistani terrorists who tried to gain bombs to use against India.
+In The Hero (2003) film Sunny Deol played a R&AW spy, who eliminates Pakistani terrorists who tried to gain bombs to use against India.
 In Romeo Akbar Walter (2019), John Abraham played the role of a spy recruited by the Research and Analysis Wing.
-In the film Mission Majnu (2023), Siddharth Malhotra played a secret raw field agent, Parmeet Sethi portrayed R.N.
-Kao while Sharib Hashmi, Kumud Mishra also played the role of undercover raw agents.
-Ravindra Kaushik is RAW's most celebrated spy.
-RAW selected him when he was a college student in his hometown Sri Ganganagar.
-Epic TV broadcast his biography in Adrishya, a documentary show dedicated to India's legendary spies.
-In another episode India's current NSA, former RAW agent Ajit Doval story was featured.
-The popular Malayalam film Highway, starring Suresh Gopi and Bhanupriya, is a major example for a South Indian film featuring R&AW, and is the only Malayalam film to be so.

-In 2023 film Khufiya directed by Vishal Bharadwaj actress Tabu played a role of RAW operative as Krishna Mehra 'KM'.
-The movie was released on 5 October 2023 on Netflix.
+Uri (2019) highlights the collaborative role of specialized agencies.
+It depicts the National Security Council and the agency (Yami Gautam's character Pallavi Sharma) working alongside ISRO for satellite imagery and DRDO for drone surveillance to plan the operation.
+In the film Mission Majnu (2023), Siddharth Malhotra played a secret r&aw field agent.
+In the 2023 film Khufiya directed by Vishal Bharadwaj, actress Tabu played a role of R&AW operative.